kosystephy/Movies/README.md

 - PHP: Used to handle server-side logic and database interactions.
 - HTML/CSS: Used to create the user interface.
 - MySQL: Used to store task and user information.
+- College Server:Used to send the sign up page to emails.

 ## Contribution